-Assessing risks in terms of impact and .
+Assessing risks in terms of impact and probability.

 Once all relevant events (risks) have been identified they need to be assessed and scored.
-Risk should be assessed in terms of impact and probability.
-The impact defines the financial or non-financial consequences for the should the risk occur.
+Inherent risk should be assessed in terms of impact and probability.
+The impact defines the financial or non-financial consequences for the Organisation should the risk occur.
 The probability defines the chances that the risk may occur.
-Assessing impact of risks is more complex than assessing but both are important elements of a risk assessment.
+Assessing impact of risks is more complex than assessing probability but both are important elements of a risk assessment.

 It is recommended not to score the risks in a pure mathematical way.
-It is more practical to assess and score them according to a predetermined criteria for impact and probability.
+It is more practical to assess and score them according to predetermined criteria for impact and probability.
 Best practice often suggests using three scoring levels, but this may lead to an over-scoring in the middle category.
 A four point scales may therefore be the most appropriate (particularly for assessing impact).
+Note that there is no rule here.
+Auditors are free to choose whichever scoring system they feel is more appropriate.
+The example below uses four categories but three could also be used.

 Criteria for assessing impact